KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > {: .solution}
 {: .challenge}

-Now that we have a ...
+Now that you have had a closer look at the data, and have a bit better understanding of what kind of data should be in each column, you can return to the little script that you wrote to load data with the `read_csv()` function.

 ## Subsetting data frames